WhiteSky-Labs/docker-mule/README.md

 **Data Store**

 Mule ESB Server is an application hosting software and as such you don't want to lose your code when the docker container is stopped/deleted.
-To avoid losing any data, you should mount a volume at,
+To avoid losing any data, you should mount volume these paths below:

 * `/opt/mule/apps`
 * `/opt/mule/domains`
 * `/opt/mule/conf`
 * `/opt/mule/logs`
 * `/opt/mule/patches`
+* `/opt/mule/.mule`

-Volumes can be mounted in docker by specifying the `--volume` option in the docker run command.
+Volumes can be mounted in docker by specifying the `--volume` (or `-v`) option in the docker run command.

 ```bash
 docker run --restart=always --name mule-ee -d \